-The UK left the EU on 31 January 2020 under a Withdrawal Agreement that provides for a transitional period to 31 December 2020.
-Even allowing for an extension, it seems highly unlikely that any of the new rules mentioned above will come into force until the transition period has ended (though any in force during that time would automatically apply to the UK).
-Mindful of how important the sustainability initiative is as part of the EU's response to the Paris Climate Agreement and of its own commitment to supporting the growth of the UK's financial services industry, HM Government listed the Framework Regulation, SFDR and the associated Low Carbon Benchmarks Regulation as EU legislation which will be 'onshored'.
-This means that these regulations would be part of the EU financial services legislation implemented for a period of two years after the UK leaves the EU, in the event of a no-deal Brexit (for example, if the transition period ends on 31 December 2020 with no agreement having been reached on the future trading relationship between the UK and the EU).
-The Financial Services (Implementation of Legislation) Bill, which would have implemented the onshoring, automatically fell when Parliament was prorogued ahead of the UK general election in December 2019.
-And while the Queen's Speech to the new Parliament confirmed HM Government's intention to introduce a Financial Services Bill, whether or not this includes a provision for onshoring of the EU's ESG legislation will only become clear when the new Bill is put before the House of Commons in due course.
-In the meantime, though, on 6 May 2020, HM Government published a draft of its Financial Services (Miscellaneous Amendments) (EU Exit) Regulations 2020, Regulation 22 of which states that the articles of the SFDR which require Level 2 measures to be developed and adopted "are omitted".
-As a result, unless the transition period is extended beyond 10 March 2021, when the SFDR applies, the Level 2 measures made under it will not apply to UK firms.
-Even so, it remains highly likely that HM Government will introduce domestic measures that align closely with the Level 2 provisions.
-Any material divergence would not only create dual-compliance requirements for many UK asset managers marketing into Europe but could impede the negotiation of mutual EU-UK "equivalence" determinations.
+The UK left the EU on 31 January 2020 under a Withdrawal Agreement that allows for a transitional period to 31 December 2020.
+Even allowing for an extension, it seems highly unlikely that any of the new rules mentioned above will come into force until the transition period has ended (although, if any are in force during that time, they would automatically apply to the UK).
+Mindful of the importance of the sustainability initiative as part of the EU's response to the Paris Climate Agreement and its own commitment to supporting the growth of the UK's financial services industry, HM Government listed the Framework Regulation, Disclosures Regulation and the associated Low Carbon Benchmarks Regulation as EU legislation which will be 'onshored' - i.e., these regulations would be part of the EU financial services legislation implemented for a period of two years after the UK leaves the EU, in the event of a no-deal Brexit (for example, if the transition period ends on 31 December 2020 with no agreement on the trading relationship between the UK and the EU).
+However, the Financial Services (Implementation of Legislation) Bill, which would have implemented the onshoring, automatically fell on the prorogation of Parliament ahead of the December 2019 general election.
+The Queen's Speech to the new Parliament noted HM Government's intention to introduce a Financial Services Bill, which may (or may not) include a provision for onshoring of the EU's ESG legislation - this will only become clearer in due course, when the new Bill is put before the House of Commons.
 In terms of UK firms wishing to do business in the EU following Brexit, the UK would, after 31 December 2020, be a third country and firms' ability to manage or market funds, or provide investment services in the remaining EU Member States will depend on any agreement reached between now and then.
 FACTS AND FIGURES 78 of the UK's 154 public universities have committed to divest from fossil fuels (Source: ft.com, 11 January 2020) €37bn net flows into European sustainable funds H1 2019 (Source: Morningstar, 19 September 2019).
 67% increase in assets in sustainable mutual funds and exchange-traded funds in Europe and the United States 2013 to 2019 according to BlackRock (Source: McKinsey, August 2019) What should firms be doing now?

 Given that the different pieces of legislation referred to above are at different stages of finalisation, firms will likely have to adopt a staggered approach to their compliance.
-The immediate priority in 2020 will need to be compliance with the SFDR and, to the extent relevant, the Framework Regulation.
+The immediate priority in 2020 will need to be compliance with the Disclosures Regulation and, to the extent relevant, the Framework Regulation.